 Our partners help us create a great festival – thanks to them we can pull Splore off every year.
 Their support means we can focus on the finest entertainment and audience-orientated fun.

-Splore takes place on the ancestral land of the tangata whenua, Ngāti Whanaunga and Ngāti Paoa.
+Splore takes place on the ancestral land of the mana whenua, Ngāti Whanaunga and Ngāti Paoa.
 Our international guests are welcomed every year with a powhiri.
 We are guests here, and parts of the site have a particular significance to our hosts.
 These are well-marked and we need you to respect the boundaries.

 Every moment at Splore is special, but Saturday night is when we really step out.
 Its about carnival, colour and costume.
 You can get together with your friends and dress to this year's theme, or just to how you feel.
 No, it's not compulsory, but it's deeply, wonderfully liberating.

 Every year as a matter of respect for the land we occupy and the planet we share, Splore seeks to raise its game.
 Sustainable practice is at the heart of everything we do.

 Our food vendors are part of the ethos and most of them come back every year.
 The fare is nourishing, varied and affordable.
 There are several bars located throughout the festival site serving beer, wine, spirits and non-alcoholic drinks.
 If you're looking for something a little extra at mealtime, check out the Banquet Club.

 Tapapakanga Regional Park, Deerys Rd, Orere Point, is 72km south east of Auckland CBD – it takes about an hour, but you may encounter queues at peak times.
 We like it when you share a ride, and there is also a subsidised bus from central Auckland.

 Nearly all Splorers stay onsite in one of the multiple camping zones.
-Every festival ticket includes access to free camping and there's a range of options, including reserved sites, family camping and – because camping can be art – special themed camping areas.
+Every festival ticket includes access to free camping and there's a range of options, including reserved sites, family camping and – because camping can be art – there's Glamping, Tepees and theme camps.

 Ideas matter, and the time for talking about them is Saturday morning at THE LISTENING LOUNGE.